Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 This last scene has been taken in a room that was practically dark, only with some light coming through the door, so it is not surprising that the quality of the image suffers.
 It’s quite an extreme test, and all smartphones make use of a long exposure to display an image that is brighter than reality (which would be an almost completely black image).

-In any case, the high compression that Samsung applies to image files is striking in comparison to other manufacturers, since, for example, Apple and Huawei image files occupy more than twice the space, around 3 or 4MB.
+In any case, the high compression that Samsung applies to the image files in comparison with other manufacturers is striking, since, for example, the image files of Apple and Huawei occupy more than twice the space, around 3 or 4MB.

 The image captured by the iPhone 13 Pro shows, as in the previous cases, more grain than the others, but at the same time retains a large amount of texture information.